thoughtbot/ruby-science/release/ruby-science.md

 and ActiveRecord models.
 Again, this would add a thick layer of indirection to protect against an unlikely change.

-However, if you're trying out a new database, object-relational mapper, or framework, it may be worth adding some increased protection.
-The first time you use a new database, you'll be less sure of that decision.
-If you prevent any business logic from mixing with the persistence logic, it will make it easier for you to undo that decision and fall back to a familiar solution like ActiveRecord in case the new database turns against you.
+However, if you're trying out a new database, object-relational mapper or framework, it may be worth adding some increased protection.
+The first time you use a new database, you may not be fully confident regarding that decision.
+Preventing any business logic from mixing with the persistence logic will make it easier to undo that decision and revert to a familiar solution like
+ActiveRecord in case the new database turns against you.

-The less sure you are about a decision, the more you should isolate that decision from the rest of your application.
+The less confident you are about a decision, the more you should isolate that decision from the rest of your application.

 ## Cohesion